swarajd/code-analysis-guide/chapter1/integers-and-operators/integers.md

 What does it mean for a data type \(in almost all cases a numeric data type\) to be signed?
 If an integer is stored in 32 bits, lets use our old example above: `11000010011011010110110111011111`.

 Lets concentrate our focus to integers, since we will only be dealing with integers in this section.
 A signed integer is an integer where the first bit decides the sign of the integer.
 In our integer above, our bits start off like this: `11000...` The first bit is set to 1, so we know that this is a negative number.
 The other 31 bits then decide what the number actually is.
 I won't bore you with the computational details, but our 32 bit number above actually comes out to be $$-1033015841$$.

+### Exercises:

+1. Assuming an integer only uses 8 bits, what is -109 in binary?
+2. Assuming an integer only uses 8 bits, what is -26 in binary?
+3. Assuming an integer only uses 16 bits, what is -602 in binary?
+4. Assuming the number is signed and uses 8 bits, what is `10010100` in decimal?
+5. Assuming the number is signed and uses 8 bits, what is `11010001` in decimal?
+6. Assuming the number is signed and uses 16 bits, what is `1010100101011010`in decimal?